SpencerTinnin/e621dl/README.md

 ### Database as a source of filenames

-By default, all posts' info are stored in local database.
+By default, all posts' info are stored in a local database.
 So, if `post_source` set to `db`, all info, e.g. rating, creation date or link to file will be from there, not from e621 api.
 In combination with local file cache, this can be used to recreate folders with new filtering, more strict or more relaxed. `api` is default, but this can be overwritten in `Defaults` section.

 ### Format of filenames